 Fierce Desire to Win that’s Not Guided by Values

-- Lance: Before my diagnosis, I would say I was a competitor, but I wasn’t a fierce competitor.
+- Armstrong: Before my diagnosis, I would say I was a competitor, but I wasn’t a fierce competitor.
 And then in an odd way, that process (of being diagnosed) turned me into a person that… it was truly, win-at-all-costs.
 When I was diagnosed and I was treated, I said, ‘I would do anything I have to do to survive.’
-And that’s good (Celes: in the context of fighting cancer).
+And that’s good.

 And I took that attitude, that ruthless, and relentless, and win-at-all-costs attitude, and I took it right into cycling.”